HL7/ccda-on-fhir/input/pagecontent/CF-procedures.md

 ### Illustrative example

-{% include examplebutton.html example="CF_procedure_example" b_title = "Click Here To See Highlighted Example" %}

 #### Links to example content

 The consensus mapping example developed through multiple vendors are available below:
 * [Procedure CDA example](./Binary-CF-procedure.html)
 * [Procedure FHIR example](./Procedure-CF-procedure.html)

-### Prior work and Expanded Spreadsheets

-As reviewed in the methodology, a more comprehensive review was performed via spreadsheets.
-These spreadsheets have been consolidated and further revised in the tables above but are provided for [reference here](https://github.com/HL7/ccda-on-fhir/blob/master/mappings/CF/CCDA-FHIR%20Procedure.csv)